 Your cash returns are no longer valuable.
 You used to be able to make 5% on certificates of deposits.
 Those days are gone.
 Keep the purchasing power of your hard earned money and put it to work, even in retirement.

-The main goal of your investment portfolio is to have the principle increase every year even while you withdraw money at a safe rate for living expenses.
+The main goal of your investment portfolio is to have the principal increase every year even while you withdraw money at a safe rate for living expenses.

 Your ‘forever’ retirement portfolio should look like this: